How to invest in a real estate property?

 - If your spouse is also working or any other family member then take their workplaces proximity into account as well.
 If you have any children, check the distance of their school from your preferred location.

 - Estimate the distance for other important facilities like – a hospital, Railway station, bus stand, and airport.
-Also make not of travelling time to these places from your project.
+Also, make note of traveling time to these places from your project.

-- Other town planning factors you should check are Water supply, livability of area, security and future expansion before buying real estate property.
+- Other town planning factors you should check are Water supply, the livability of the area, security and future expansion before buying real estate property.

 - Appreciation is an increase in the value of an asset over time.